 Early History of the Mettly family

-Another 217 words (16 lines of text) covering the years 1379 and 1614 are included under the topic Early Mettly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mettly research.
+Another 109 words (8 lines of text) covering the years 1379 and 1614 are included under the topic Early Mettly History in all our PDF Extended History products and printed products wherever possible.

 Mettly Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Mettly are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Mettly include Methley, Methly, Mettley, Meythly, Methelay, Methlay and many more.

 Early Notables of the Mettly family (pre 1700)